fireflycons/PSCloudFormation/docs/Get-PSCFNStackOutputs.md

 If set, returned object is formatted as a set of Fn::ImportValue statements, with any text matching the stack name within the output's ExportName being replaced with placeholder '${StackName}'.

-Whilst the result converted to JSON or YAML is not much use as it is, the individual elements can be copied and pasted in where an Fn::ImportValue for that parameter would be used.
+Whilst the result converted to JSON is not much use as it is, the individual elements can be copied and pasted in where an Fn::ImportValue for that parameter would be used.

+YAML is not currently supported for this operation.

 ```yaml
 Type: SwitchParameter